Rain Garden Flourishes at Cal Poly

 Students were tasked to resolve technical details, such as calculating stormwater estimates, managing a budget and responding to changes in the field.
 A challenge students encountered was that many initial plant choices were no longer available due to the COVID-19 pandemic.
 They needed to adjust their concepts to match the vendor’s stock, a typical issue in practice.
 Persisting through, students successfully executed the project from initial site analysis through construction, providing them with a tremendous confidence boost and a renewed passion for their work.

-Students advised by landscape architecture lecturer Bret Betnar carried on with the project’s second phase for an additional year, exploring monitoring techniques to track its performance and gather information for future research.
+Students advised by landscape architecture faculty member Bret Betnar carried on with the project’s second phase for an additional year, exploring monitoring techniques to track its performance and gather information for future research.

 “Many urban stormwater systems can have issues with increasing soil salinity over time, so we are using our measurements from this year as our baseline,” Betnar stated.
 “Over the long-term lifespan of the rain garden, we will be tracking salinity to see if any significant changes may affect plant growth.”